In this section you can read, familiarize and free download the research publications of our group

-Modeling the effect of point mutations on stability protein dimers as exemplified by the Bcl-2 protein family
+Point mutations and stability protein dimers Bcl-2 protein family

 INTRODUCTION The present study is devoted to the development of a biophysical approach for the selection of highly selective peptides to target proteins that inhibit/activate their biological activity in various types of pathological diseases.
 The method developed in this study enables assessing the change in the stability of protein complexes upon replacement of amino acid residues, as was demonstrated by the example of protein dimers Bcl2– BH3-Bax.